hexatridecimal/mayim-app/README.md

 We also intend to integrate Agora.io video and audio calling as a standard (optional) feature.
 If you like or use the code please join our little mitzvah and help contribute!
+Evry pull request will be considered.

+# GUIDE

+Follow the [guide](https://github.com/jjeffus/mayim-app/GUIDE.md) to get this repo setup with your app/brand.

 # FLUTTER CLIENT